Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Introduction

-We return to discussing the fluid queueing model.
 There has been some substantial progress in understanding equilibria in this model.
 Koch and Skutella \cite{koch2011nash} (see also \cite{koch2012phd}) were the first to study it using tools from combinatorial optimization.
 They uncovered an intricate structure in the time derivatives of equilibria, which they could precisely describe as a solution to a certain nonlinear system (which they called \emph{thin flow with resetting}, and which we will encounter later).
-Assuming solutions to this system always exist, they showed how an equilibrium could be constructed by essentially integrating; \modified{the resulting equilibrium has the property that all queue lengths are piecewise linear.
-They call a maximal interval of departure times on which queues are affine a \emph{phase}.} (Note that there is no guarantee that there are a finite number of phases, even within a compact interval; that is, the algorithm is not known to be finite).
+Assuming solutions to this system always exist, they showed how an equilibrium could be constructed by essentially integrating; the resulting equilibrium has the property that all queue lengths are piecewise linear.
+They call a maximal interval of departure times on which queues are affine a \emph{phase}.
+(Note that there is no guarantee that there are a finite number of phases, even within a compact interval; that is, the algorithm is not known to be finite).
+A similar integration approach can be found in the transportation literature; see Kuwahara and Akamatsu~\cite{kuwahara1993dynamic} and the survey by Iryo~\cite{Iryo13}.

-Existence was shown with precision by Cominetti, Correa and Larr\'e~\CCL.
+Existence of equilibria is a crucial question.
+Zhu and Marcotte~\cite{ZM00} showed existence of equilibria for a somewhat general model where congestion satisfies a ``strong FIFO'' property; however, the fluid queing model does not have this property.
+Mounce~\cite{M06} showed existence in the fluid queueing model if each possible route a user may take contains at most one bottleneck arc of finite capacity.
+A general existence result, without any such restrictions, was shown by Cominetti, Correa and Larr\'e~\CCL{}.
+Results for models with departure time choice and more general congestion behavior were obtained by Meunier and Wagner~\cite{MW10} and Han, Friesz and Yao~\cite{HFY13}.
+Here we focus our discussion on the approach taken by \CCL, as it will be most relevant to our approach.
 They showed that the nonlinear system of Koch and Skutella always has a solution (in fact a unique solution), and hence that the integration procedure always succeeds in constructing an equilibrium.
-Surprisingly, it is an open question as to whether the thin flow equations can be efficiently solved; in other words, whether there is a polynomial-time algorithm to compute the next phase, given that the behavior for all previous phases has been computed.
+Surprisingly, it is an open question as to whether the thin flow equations can be efficiently solved\footnote{The only known positive result is an algorithm on series-parallel graphs \cite{kaiser2020computation}.}; in other words, whether there is a polynomial-time algorithm to compute the next phase, given that the behavior for all previous phases has been computed.